cran/hereR/README.md

 ## Contributing

 * Contributions to this package are very welcome, issues and pull requests are the preferred ways to share them.
-* Please see the [Contribution Guidelines](https://github.com/munterfi/hereR/blob/master/.github/CONTRIBUTING.md) and direct pull requests to the `develop` branch.
+Please see the [Contribution Guidelines](https://github.com/munterfi/hereR/blob/master/.github/CONTRIBUTING.md).
 * This project is released with a [Contributor Code of Conduct](https://github.com/munterfi/hereR/blob/master/.github/CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 ## References